osoner/countly-documentation/faq/licencing.md

 ##When I download Countly, do I get all the source code?
 Yes, all the source code is provided unencrypted.

+## I want to resell Countly and provide value for my ecosystem, how can I do that?
+Countly offers its customers top-notch, proven technology solving mobile business challenges, through global network of leading software vendors, resellers, distributors and system integrators.
+Please see <a href=/partners/program-overview>this link for our partnership program.</a>

 ##What's the licensing terms for SDKs (client libraries)?
 iOS and Android SDK have a very permissive MIT license.
 It basically allows reuse within proprietary software provided all copies of the licensed software include a copy of the MIT License terms.